 Under the same rationale, electric bicycles and scooters are vehicles too.
-Only a small minority of states classify them as such, but that’s the law in Florida, and it isn’t going to change within the foreseeable future.
+So, only a small minority of states classify them as such, but that’s the law in Florida.
+Incidentally, it isn’t going to change within the foreseeable future.
 In the recent past, these Florida DUI vehicle laws have applied to many different instances.
 For example, it applied to:

 - A man on an expressway riding a horse.

 - Someone driving a riding mower home from the neighborhood liquor store.

 In California, police have already arrested someone for causing an accident while DUI on a scooter.

 When Can the law find you guilty of driving under the influence?

 They can find you guilty of driving under the influence (DUI) for operating a vehicle with a BAC of .08 or higher.
 Yet, if a person operates a vehicle with impaired normal faculties the law can find them guilty of DUI.
 Thus, evidence of impairment might be in the form of a police officer’s observations or admissions by the operator.
 As well as, alcohol or drugs found upon a lawful search.
 These laws apply to conventional or electric bicycles and scooters too.

 Take notice that a bicycle or scooter DUI in Florida is punishable.
 In fact, they have the same penalties as a DUI when operating a motor vehicle.
 Even if a Bird or Lime scooter or bike is available after an evening out.
 Taking a taxi, Uber or Lyft is still a far less expensive alternative than getting a DUI.

 Please feel free to read more about electric scooters coming to Tampa or what to do after a DUI.